tvschaitanya/modular-latex-resume/README.md

-main.tex                  → The template (don't touch this) AI_JOB_FIT_ANALYZER.md    → AI tool to check if you're a good fit for a job AI_RESUME_OPTIMIZER.md    → AI tool to improve your resume for a job Sample.pdf                → Example of what it looks like
+main.tex                  → The template (don't touch this) AI_JOB_FIT_ANALYZER.md    → AI tool to check if you're a good fit for a job AI_RESUME_OPTIMIZER.md    → AI tool to improve your resume for a job SampleResume.pdf                → Example of what it looks like
 ```

 ---